 Inhalants are popular among people who can’t afford illegal drugs because they can be found in the home or purchased inexpensively.
 One inhalant, in particular, canned air, is often inhaled or “huffed” in order to get a quick high.
 It’s also known as “dusting.”
 The website inhalant.org reports that inhalants are the fourth most abused substance after alcohol, tobacco, and marijuana.
-For incredible Wilmington, NC drug rehab please call Legacy Freedom today!
+For incredible Charlotte, NC drug rehab please call Freedom Detox today!

 Canned air, also known as air duster, is used to clean computers and other equipment that's sensitive to liquid.
 The pressurized blast that comes out is invisible and odorless, so most people assume it’s just air in a can.
 That’s not actually true.
 It contains liquefied gas made up of one of two chemicals - tetrafluoroethane or difluoroethane.

 Inhaling these chemicals is extremely dangerous.
 When someone huffs canned air, the chemicals are absorbed into the lungs and sent throughout the body.
 It brings a quick high that may feel similar to being drunk or may even cause a feeling of euphoria.
 Lightheadedness and confusion are other common side effects.